rdg5/knowledge/programming-languages/javascript/javascript.md

     - **Objects** ({} and others), used to group related data and code
     - **Functions** (x => x *2 and others), used to refer to code

+- To logout a user using cookies we can use res.clearCookie('key') => this is essentially just putting an already expired date as expiration date so the browser can remove the cookie.

 ## Links